AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 3.7  Select AWS
 -------------------

-Once logged back in to the Controller, you should be on the `Onboarding` page or click "Onboarding` on the navigation item.
-Then click AWS icon.
+Once logged back into the Controller, you should be on the `Onboarding` page.
+You can also do this by clicking "Onboarding` on the navigation item.
+Then click the AWS icon.

    |imageOnboardAws|